 Login to your myCISI portal, where you can access important insurance documents and CISI's emergency contact information as well as purchase optional trip interruption coverage.
 Click here for the myCISI Participant Portal Guide and the myCISI Traveler App Guide once you're enrolled in the insurance policy.

-To request a waiver, email the Associate Director for Study Abroad documentation showing how your program's official institutional insurance policy provides at least the same coverages offered by the Loyola study abroad insurance policy.
-Once you submit your waiver request, it typically takes approximately 10 business days to review, at which time you'll be notified of denial or acceptance of your waiver request.
+To request a waiver, email the Director of Study Abroad documentation showing how your program's official institutional insurance policy provides at least the same coverages offered by the Loyola study abroad insurance policy.
+Once you submit your waiver request, it typically takes approximately 5 business days to review, at which time you'll be notified of denial or acceptance of your waiver request.

-No waivers will be granted to students on an exchange program or Loyola faculty-led program.
-Those students must be covered by the Loyola study abroad insurance policy.
-For visiting students at the Loyola Vietnam Center and JFRC, no waivers will be granted to students seeking to be covered by by a non-CISI insurance policy.
+No waivers will be granted to students on an exchange program or Loyola faculty-led program, as those students must be covered by the Loyola study abroad insurance policy.
+No waivers will be granted to Loyola students at the Loyola Vietnam Center or the JFRC.
+For visiting students at the Loyola Vietnam Center and JFRC, no waivers will be granted to students seeking to be covered by a non-CISI insurance policy.
 Visiting students at the LVC or JFRC may request a waiver only if their home university's official institutional insurance policy is also with CISI.
 No student on any program will be granted a waiver for a policy purchased on an individual retail basis.

 How do I use the insurance?Notify your on-site program staff if possible so they can help assist you.
 Call CISI to open a case.
 If calling from overseas, the 24-hour number to use is 01-312-935-1703 (collect calls accepted).
 Calls from the U.S. should go to the 24-hour number at 855-327-1411.